magento/magento2-page-builder/docs/create-basic-content-type/step-2-add-templates.md

 </element>
 ```

 As we discuss more in [Step 4: Add form](step-4-add-form.md), the `element` styles define bindings to fields in our form.
-In turn, these form fields provide user-entered data or default values that we apply to the HTML elements in our templates using the `k0-style` attribute.
+In turn, these form fields provide user-entered data or default values that we apply to the HTML elements in our templates using the `ko-style` attribute.

-The following snippet shows the `ko-style` (Knockout binding) that applies the styles defined in the main `element` to the  `div` node of the Quote's preview template:
+The following snippet shows the `ko-style` (Knockout binding) that applies the styles defined in the main `element` to the  `div` node of the Quote's Admin preview template:

 ```html
 <!-- preview.html -->